paleg/Z170i-Pro-Gaming-OpenCore/README.md

 **Clear NVRAM** when switching between Clover and OpenCore

-Update: It is safe to update to 10.15.5 directly.
+Update: It is safe to upgrade to 10.15.5 directly.